A uniform quantitative Manin-Mumford theorem for curves over function fields: An application of the arithmetic Hodge index theorem

 \section{An application of the arithmetic Hodge index theorem}

 The goal of this section is to deduce a lower bound for $\omega_a^2$ as an application of the arithmetic Hodge index theorem over function fields by Carney \cite[Theorem~3.1]{Car20} for $X^2$.
 This is motivated by the analogous result in the number field case found by the third author in \cite[Theorem 1.2]{Wil19}.
 We retain the notation from the previous sections.
 We first recall the inequality part of the arithmetic Hodge index theorem over function fields for the variety $X^2$.
-If $\overline{\mathcal{N}}$ and $\overline{\mathcal{M}}$ are integrable line bundles on $X^2$ such that \begin{enumerate}[(i)] \item $\overline{\mathcal{N}}$ is nef, \item $\mathcal{N}$ is big and \item their usual intersection number satisfies $\mathcal{M}\cdot\mathcal{N}=0$, \end{enumerate} then $\overline{\mathcal{M}}\cdot\overline{\mathcal{M}}\cdot \overline{\mathcal{N}}\le 0$. \begin{Pro} Any smooth projective geometrically connected curve $X$ of genus $g\ge 2$ defined over $K$ satisfies
+If $\overline{\mathcal{N}}$ and $\overline{\mathcal{M}}$ are integrable line bundles on $X^2$ such that \begin{enumerate}[(i)] \item $\overline{\mathcal{N}}$ is nef, \item $\mathcal{N}$ is big and \item their usual intersection number satisfies $\mathcal{M}\cdot\mathcal{N}=0$, \end{enumerate} then $\overline{\mathcal{M}}\cdot\overline{\mathcal{M}}\cdot \overline{\mathcal{N}}\le 0$.
+As the statement only depends on the numerical equivalence class of $\overline{\mathcal{N}}$, it is enough to check \ref{condition_i} for an integrable line bundle numerically equivalent to $\overline{\mathcal{N}}$.
+It is even enough to check it for an integrable line bundle numerically equivalent to any positive multiple of $\overline{\mathcal{N}}$. \begin{Pro} Any smooth projective geometrically connected curve $X$ of genus $g\ge 2$ defined over $K$ satisfies

-If $\mathrm{char}~k=0$ or $X$ is hyperelliptic, we may replace $\max(2,g-1)$ by $2(g-1)$. \end{Pro} \begin{proof} If $\mathrm{char}~k=0$, this follows from \cite[Section 1.4]{Zha10} and if $X$ is hyperelliptic, equality in fact holds, by \cite[Corollary 1.3.3]{Zha10}.
+If $\operatorname{char}~k=0$ or $X$ is hyperelliptic, we may replace $\max(2,g-1)$ by $2(g-1)$. \end{Pro} \begin{proof} If $\operatorname{char}~k=0$, this follows from \cite[Section 1.4]{Zha10} and if $X$ is hyperelliptic, equality in fact holds, by \cite[Corollary 1.3.3]{Zha10}.
 As all curves of genus $g=2$ are hyperelliptic, it remains to prove $\omega_a^2\ge \tfrac{g-1}{2g+1}\sum_{v\in B}\varphi(\Gamma_v(X))$ for $g\ge 3$.
 To simplify the notation, we write $\omega_{12}=p_1^*\omega+ p_2^*\omega$, where $p_i\colon X^2\to X$ denotes the projection to the $i$-th factor.
 Further, we set $\hat{\omega}_{12}=p_1^*\omega_a+p_2^*\omega_a$.
 We would like to apply the arithmetic Hodge index theorem to the integrable line bundles